 Red vs White

-The wine trade outside China is convinced consumers here are addicted to red wine but your experiences suggests otherwise, right?
+The wine trade outside China is convinced consumers here are addicted to red wine but your experiences suggest otherwise, right?

 When we do consumer events, our whites are super popular.
 The problem is the distributors.
 A few years ago, some of the guys were saying they won’t drink white wine because it’s only for women.
 Now they don’t say that so much, now the issue is they don’t know much about white wine.

-I always tell them in France, it’s seafood with white white.
-Its the most logical advice I can give, even though I know some fish sauces in China might work with red.
+I always tell them in France, it’s seafood with white wine.
+It’s the most logical advice I can give, even though I know some fish sauces in China might work with red.
 I just want to create a way for them to understand white wine.

 You say consumers love the white wines at tastings.
 Does that translate into sales?